Our strategies cover major asset classes.

 QMN takes an algorithmic approach to company valuation.
 With QMN, we distilled our entire qualitative value investing process into an algorithm.
 We run a full discounted cash flow model on nearly the entire investable US equity universe (about 1500 stocks).

 Using historical financial statements, industry peers, and other data, QMN's algorithms learn about a company just like a human stock analyst would.
-Then QMN uses a combination of hard-coded financial and economic logic along with advanced machine learning to transform this deep knowledge into predictions about the company's future financials (sales, costs, debt, etc.).
+Then QMN uses a combination of hard-coded financial logic and advanced machine learning to transform this knowledge into predictions about the company's future financials (sales, costs, debt, etc.).
 Finally, QMN uses these predictions to compare likely future cash flows to current stock prices, and buys the cheapest stocks and sells the most expensive.

 QMN attains market neutrality by holding long and short positions of equal value.
 Rather than make money on market movements, QMN makes money on the return differential between the stocks it bets on and the stocks it bets against.
 QMN rebalances monthly to take advantage of quickly shifting conditions in the marketplace.
 For risk controls, QMN maintains loose sector neutrality to limit exposure to any one industry, and keeps positions sizes in the 1-2% range to minimize the risk from any one stock.